aws-samples/step-functions-workflows-collection/inventory-management-sam/README.md

     aws lambda invoke --function-name $(aws cloudformation describe-stacks --stack-name <stack-name> --query "Stacks[*].Outputs[?OutputKey=='SendNewOrderReceivedLambdaName'].OutputValue" --output text) response.json
     ```
 The event will trigger the `reserve-stock` workflow which you can view from the [Step Functions console](https://console.aws.amazon.com/states/home).
+If there is enough stock the reservation will be written to the Inventory Reservation Table.
+You can view the items in the DynamoDB table in the console or by using the below command:
+    ```bash
+    aws dynamodb scan --table-name $(aws cloudformation describe-stacks --stack-name <stack-name> --query "Stacks[*].Outputs[?OutputKey=='InventoryReservationTableName'].OutputValue" --output text)
+    ```

-If there isn't enough stock the `create-purchase-order` will be triggered and the `check-inventory-level` workflow will be triggered for any updates to the Inventory Table.
+If there isn't enough stock the `create-purchase-order` will be triggered and you will receive a Purchase Order request email.
+The `check-inventory-level` workflow will be triggered for any updates to the Inventory Table.

 ### If you would like to generate events every minute: